chuckwnelson/Migrate-X-to-BlueSky/README.md

 ### Feature Roadmap
 1. ✅ MVP, Get list of Twitter/X.com Profiles that you follow.
 2. ◻️ Follow that list on BlueSky
-3. ◻️ Refine script to handle errors and better loggins
+3. ◻️ Refine script to handle errors and better logging (did we successfull follow, was there an error, etc)

 # Getting Started